charshy/examples/README.md

 ## Amalgam8 with Kubernetes - local environment <a id="local-k8s"></a>

-The following setup has been tested with Kubernetes v1.2.3.
+The following installation steps were tested with Kubernetes v1.2.3.

-1. Clone the Amalgam8 examples repo and then start the Vagrant environment (or install and setup the equivalent dependencies manually)
+1. Clone the Amalgam8 examples repo and then start the Vagrant environment:

     ```bash
     git clone git@github.com:amalgam8/examples.git

     cd examples
     vagrant up
     vagrant ssh